isabelrem/2023-Software-Development-Assessment/docs/source/index.rst

 License
 -------

 The project is not currently licensed.
+An MIT licence would be most appropriate.